ModDota/moddota.github.io/_articles/assets/custom-sounds.md

 ## Step 1.
 Preparing the file

-You want a file with mp3 extension, .wav might work but I haven't tried it.
-You can convert sounds to mp3 using any decent sound editor, I use Audacity, you can download it from [here](https://audacity.sourceforge.net/download/)
+You want a file with `.mp3` extension, `.wav` might work but I haven't tried it.
+You can convert sounds to `.mp3` using any decent sound editor, I use Audacity, you can download it from [here](https://audacity.sourceforge.net/download/)

 If you want a sound from a youtube video, I recommend using this website: https://www.vidtomp3.com/